Continuing Education Activity

 The perineum must be examined in all patients.
 The inspection may reveal skin tags, ulcers, fistulas, scarring, and abscess.
 Frank perforation is rare but can be a presentation of Crohn disease.
 Finally, colon cancer is another complication of Crohn disease.

 Stool tests to rule out infections include culture and sensitivities, ovum and parasites, Clostridium difficile toxins, leukocyte count.
-Stools for calprotectin can detect the active Crohn disease and also used for monitoring disease.
+Stools for calprotectin can detect active Crohn disease and are also used for monitoring disease.

 Blood tests including complete blood count and a metabolic panel can highlight the presence of anemia (B12 or iron deficiency) or liver disease.
 Special serology such as normal anti-neutrophil cytoplasmic antibodies (ANCA) and raised anti-saccharomyces cerevisiae antibodies (ASCA) can distinguish Crohn disease from ulcerative colitis.
 C-reactive protein (CRP) or erythrocyte sedimentary rate (ESR) can reflect the severity of the inflammation.

 A computed tomography scan/magnetic resonance enterography (MRE) of the abdomen and pelvis can detect abscesses and fistulization.
 The choice between CT or MRE is largely directed at minimizing radiation exposure in younger populations.
 Both give a higher definition of the diseased intestine.
 However, MRI can provide more detail when investigating the fistulizing disease.
 The use of video capsule endoscopy (VCE) can visualize the small bowel for CD when regular endoscopy or colonoscopy cannot reach to visualize these areas.
 Capsule endoscopy can only detect mucosal changes, whereas MRI can detect transmural inflammation and also identify other complications.

 Plain x-rays are ordered when bowel obstruction is suspected.